acntech/gh-pipelines-demo/README.md

     - Disable SSH root login
     - Disable SSH password authentication
     - Permit key-based SSH authentication
-    - Create a new user `ubuntu` with sudo privileges
+    - Create a new user `ubuntu` with sudo privileges (no password for sudo required)
     - Add the `ubuntu` user to the `docker` group
     - Generate SSH keys for the `ubuntu` user
     - Configure UFW rules